A portrait each month.

 March

 I took this a few hours after getting word that Dad had weeks, possibly days to live.
 If you don't know, he had been suffering for a while from Parkinson's and Dementia.
 It is hard to loose someone slowly, and I felt that part of me was fading away with him.
 I wanted to capture that somehow in an image.
 This was going to be my test shot to see if my idea worked.
-I had been thinking of it for a while but I didn't have the energy to go back and try again.
-So here is the raw form of my idea, I think it perfectly shows my emotion of that day and the sentiment of my overwhelming emotions.
+I had been thinking of it for a while, taking two images and putting them together to create one image, which involved using different settings and movement.
+I didn't have the energy to go back and try again.
+So here is the raw form of my idea, I think it perfectly shows my emotion of that day and the sentiment of my overwhelming emotions, in their raw form.

 Dad passed three days later.